Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

-Tips for Metal Detecting Sidewalks and Curb Strips
+Tips for Metal Detecting Curb-Strip Grass

-Is Metal Detecting Curb Strips Legal in Your town?
+Is Metal Detecting Curb Strips Legal in Your Town?

-Before you head out with your metal detector, call the police department and confirm that metal detecting the grass between the sidewalk and curb is legal.
-This is very important because your town might have an ordinance against it.
+Always know the law before you head out with your metal detector.
+Call the police department and ask if metal detecting the grass between the sidewalk and curb is legal where you live.
+This is really important to know because your town might have an ordinance against it.

 Don't Metal Detect Sidewalks on a Weekend

-Detecting the grass along sidewalks on a weekend is more likely to cause problems.
-Most people are home on the weekend and they'll see you doing it.
-The best time to go, if possible, is during the week, preferably Monday after 9AM, but no later than 3PM.
+Treasure hunting the grass along sidewalks on a weekend is far more likely to cause trouble because people are home, and they'll see you doing it.
+The best time to go, if possible, is during the week—preferably Monday after 9 AM but no later than 3 PM.
 Out of sight, out of mind.